Kyriosity/use-dev/src/TuttiFrutti/README.md

 ## Names and acronyms used here

 Naming of projects and folders, namespaces highly relies on acronyms:\
+`Abc` - Basics: common or shared stuff as base of applications\
+`Imp` - Implementation

 `Prop`, `Props` - property, properties

-`Abc` - Basics: common or shared stuff as base of applications\
 `Mk` - Make: implementation, instantiate defined interfaces\
 `Gtor` - Generators: builders, factories, providers of classes/objects (contra to `ctor` - direct constructor)